hari-acharya/hari-acharya.github.io/README.md

 # This is the first attempt in the official projects (Kinda :P ) so, Please don't judge me by the way I code and everything else.
 Thanks for being with the project.

+Things that I will be doing for the first week:

+1. Create HTML Pages of all the documents.